 I like to carry a spare for when my card fills up.
 If you like filming too this is a perfect size card.

 If you want to create a blur on your waterfall shots then you’ll need one of these.
 I have both the Gorilla and lightweight tripod.

 Iceland packing list – and lastly what NOT to take

 I’ve shared everything you do need to take.
 But here are a couple of things I would recommend that you definitely don’t bother taking:

-- An umbrella – it’s just too windy.
-Your umbrella will be turned inside out within minutes!
+- An umbrella – it’s too windy.
+Your umbrella will turn inside out within minutes!

-- Jeans – my only reason I wouldn’t take these is because if you get them wet, they will never dry!
+- Jeans – my only reason I wouldn’t take these is that if you get them wet, they will never dry!

-- A hairdryer – if you are camping, the best place to grab a shower is the local swimming pool and most of these have hairdryers.
+- A hairdryer – if you are camping, the best place to grab a shower is the local swimming pool and most of these have a hairdryer.

 Are you still struggling with your Iceland packing list!
 Please ask me any questions in the comments below I’m happy to help:

 Save me to your Travel Pinterest boards for later